RiyaDev22/AcmeBankApp/README.md

 ## How the Application works - Logging in
 - To log into the system, you have to give your teller details.
 Both the username and password are '**admin**'
 - You are then presented with a main menu which allows you to do the following
-    1. 1 - View a Customer account
+    1. View a Customer account
-    2. 2 - Create a Customer account
+    2. Create a Customer account
-    3. 3 - Remove a Customer account
+    3. Remove a Customer account
-    4. star - Log out
+    4. Log out
-    5. X - Log out & Quit
+    5. Log out & Quit

 ### View a Customer account
 - Input in the your customer details